atikaahussain/atikaahussain/README.md

 ##### Hiii, I'm Atika!

 - Computer science major at FAST NUCES LHR<br/>
-- I do code, make some story boards and sketched outlines and a bit ofe everything<br/>
+- I do code, make some story boards and sketched outlines and a bit of everything<br/>

 🌱 feel free to ask about any creative ideas :)